NikLEWAN/PB-Hometask/README.md

 It was my first time using Docker, Graphql/Apollo, Prisma and MaterialUI.
 Also it i had problems with Types at first and need to learn more about Types with ReactJS/NextJS.

-I used Primsa because it is easier to work with in teams, and creates a schema file from my Graphql files and uploads them as tables to my Database.
+I used Primsa because it is easier to work with in teams, and it creates a schema file from my Graphql files, and uploads them as tables to my Database.

 I used PostgreSQL because i am used to MySQL Databases, but PostgreSQL is more effecient and advanced.